Fundamentals - Logging and monitoring - Logging

 The preceding command:

-The following command captures debug messages because category level 1 specifies Debug
+The following command captures debug messages because category level 1 specifies Debug.

 dotnet-trace collect -p %PID% --providers Microsoft-Extensions-Logging:4:5:\"FilterSpecs=*:1\"

-The following command captures debug messages because category specifies Debug
+The following command captures debug messages because category specifies Debug.

 dotnet-trace collect -p %PID% --providers Microsoft-Extensions-Logging:4:5:\"FilterSpecs=*:Debug\"

 FilterSpecs entries for {Logger Category} and {Category Level} represent additional log filtering conditions.
-Separate FilterSpecs
+Separate FilterSpecs entries with the ; semicolon character.

 Example using a Windows command shell: